 Noticed this kid having a great time playing around, trying to scare the pigeons away.

-After spending some time at the shrine, I then arrived at the market in front of it to have some breakfast; a cup of tea and some Kashmiri cake which is actually a popular from of breakfast here.
+After spending some time at the shrine, I then arrived at the market in front of it to have some breakfast.

 Time for Gurez Valley